Cystitis

 1. What is cystitis?

-Cystitis is an inflammation of the bladder, often caused by a bacterial infection.
-It is a common urinary tract infection (UTI) that can lead to symptoms such as frequent urination, pain or burning during urination, and abdominal discomfort.
+Cystitis is inflammation of the bladder, commonly caused by a urinary tract infection (UTI).
+It can cause pain during urination, frequent urination, and strong-smelling urine.